-In-person instruction was possible due to the small cohort size of the student population throughout the 2021-22 school year.
-Attendance rate was addressed with the goal of increasing attendance (CSI support).
-Increased resources and staffing were provided to support unanticipated Special Education special needs students.
+In-person instruction was possible again this year due to the small cohort size of the student population throughout the 2022-23 school year.
+Attendance rate continues to be addressed with the goal of increasing attendance (CSI support).
+We have been able to resume traditional/annual field trips and on site activities that have not been possible since the beginning of Covid-19.